 But Aren’t Cats Carnivores?

 Yes, they are.
 As seemingly more and more humans turn their backs on eating meat in favour of vegetarianism, some of them try to enforce the same diet on their pets.
 Again, science has led the way in forming our attitude on this, and most scientists agree that cats just aren’t built to go without meat.
-A lot of cats require a high level of protein in order to function normally, and we’ve covered the pros and pitfalls of specific types of cat diet before now.
+Cats require a high level of protein in order to function normally, and we’ve covered the pros and pitfalls of specific types of cat diet before now.
 The level of protein that a cat’s physiology demands just isn’t present in vegetables alone.
 And so, meat is required.

 You might therefore think it’s perfectly logical to feed cats raw meat, because that’s what they need.
 That’s not necessarily the case.
 If feeding cats was as simple as just providing them with raw meat, then cat food would never have been invented.
 Although some of what’s good for a cat can be found in raw meat, there’s a lot of risk there at the same time.
 That’s one of the reasons house cats tend to live longer than cats who roam outdoors; they’re fed a controlled diet and aren’t exposed to so many of the things that are bad for them.